12 Jan MiCA – Regulation of Crypto-asset Service Providers

 Crypto-asset service providers (CASPs) are companies that help users control, trade or store their crypto-assets.
 Examples include Luxembourg based Blockchain.com, a virtual cryptocurrency wallet provider responsible for facilitating 28% of global bitcoin transactions, Bitpanda, an Austrian based exchange enabling the purchase and sale of crypto-assets as well as providing payment services with such assets, and Bitstamp, a Luxembourg based trading platform allowing fiat to crypto exchange and offering institutional clients liquidity, order executions and real-time data streams to enable banks, brokers and fintechs to incorporate crypto-trading services for their clients.
-These and more are the types of companies that the MiCA CASP provisions aim to encompass.
+These and more are the types of companies that the MiCA CASP provisions encompass.

 2 – Authorization Procedure Overview